kxxt/tracexec/README.md

   <CMD>...  command to be executed

 Options:
+      --more-colors
+          More colors
+      --less-colors
+          Less colors
       --show-cmdline
           Print commandline that (hopefully) reproduces what was executed.
 Note: file descriptors are not handled for now.
+      --no-show-cmdline
+          Don't print commandline that (hopefully) reproduces what was executed.
       --show-interpreter
-          Try to show script interpreter indicated by shebang --more-colors
+          Try to show script interpreter indicated by shebang --no-show-interpreter
-          More colors
-      --less-colors
-          Less colors
-      --foreground
+          Do not show script interpreter indicated by shebang --foreground
           Set the terminal foreground process group to tracee.
 This option is useful when tracexec is used interactively.
       --no-foreground